thehamzajunaid/tuition-management/README.md

 # tuition-management
-A web application for online tuition centre management.
+A productivity booster web app made for my personal use.
+Inspired by pomodoro technique.
+Has a stopwatch which rings upon intervals completion and a todos maintainer